 Other things to be aware of

-You’ll need to check whether releasing equity from your home will affect your tax situation and any state or local authority benefits.
+You’ll need to check whether releasing equity from your home will affect your tax situation and any state benefits or local authority support.

 Equity release schemes are designed to be a lifelong commitment, so if you need to move home at a later date you could find your options are restricted.

 Discussing your plans with your family can help to manage their expectations about inheritance and avoid any disputes later.
 They may also be able to come up with alternatives.

 Equity release schemes are only one of the ways to help self-finance long-term care.

 Make sure you’ve considered all the alternatives, such as selling your property to downsize to a cheaper one, or using savings to buy an annuity that will cover your care costs.
 Consider grants or subsidised loans if you’re raising capital for home improvements or modifications.